Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Configuration for Soft AP and captive portal

-AutoConnect will activate SoftAP at failed the first *WiFi.begin*.
+AutoConnect will activate SoftAP at failed the 1st-WiFi.begin.
 It SoftAP settings are stored in [**AutoConnectConfig**](apiconfig.md#autoconnectconfig) as the following parameters.
-The sketch could be configured SoftAP using these parameters, refer the [AutoConnectConfig API](apiconfig.md#public-member-variables) for details.
+The Sketch could be configured SoftAP using these parameters, refer the [AutoConnectConfig API](apiconfig.md#public-member-variables) for details.

 ### <i class="fa fa-caret-right"></i> Configure WiFi channel